-- In line with the 'stages' (Appendix 4), the pupils choose a short time in another class as part of the support process. - Occasionally, are offered a 'walk' with a member of staff to chat and de-escalate.
+- In line with the 'stages' (Appendix 4), the pupils choose a short time in another class as part of the support process. - Occasionally, are offered a 'walk' with a member of staff to chat and/or the opportunity to deescalate.
 They then return to class when appropriate.